CheXseg: Combining Expert Annotations with DNN-generated Saliency Maps for X-ray Segmentation: Methods

 \subsection{CheXseg}

 We develop \textit{CheXseg}, a semi-supervised method for multi-pathology segmentation that leverages both the pixel-level expert annotations and the saliency maps generated by image classification models.
-In this method, a DenseNet121 \cite{iandola2014densenet} classification model, trained on the entire CheXpert train set, is first used to generate saliency maps using Grad-CAM \cite{selvaraju2017grad}.
+In this method, a DenseNet121 \cite{huang2018densely} classification model, trained on the entire CheXpert train set, is first used to generate saliency maps using Grad-CAM \cite{selvaraju2017grad}.
 This approach uses the classification model outputs to create a coarse localization map highlighting the image regions important for prediction.
 The saliency maps are further processed to create per-pixel segmentation masks, referred to as weak pseudo-labels, by using either a thresholding scheme or an Inter-Pixel Relation Network (IRNet) \cite{ahn2019weakly}.
 IRNet takes these generated CAMs and tries to improve the seeds by training two output branches, a displacement vector field and a class boundary map.
 Details about these methods are provided in \appendixref{appendix:weak_pseudo_label_generation}.

-Once the pseudo-labels have been generated, we combine them with pixel-level expert annotations in a semi-supervised way to train semantic segmentation models.
-In order to adjust the level of contribution each label type has on model training, we alter the sampling rate of each respective label type.
+Once the pseudo-labels have been generated, we combine them with pixel-level expert annotations in a semi-supervised manner to train semantic segmentation models.
+Due to the scarcity of high-quality pixel-level expert annotations, we implement a sampling strategy of the different label types to allow for a high level of contribution from the radiologist annotations.
 For comparison, we train fully-supervised segmentation models (solely using pixel-level annotations) and weakly-supervised segmentation models (solely using pseudo-labels).
-For a semi-supervised comparison, we implement a distillation method in which the predicted probability outputs of the fully-supervised models on unlabeled images act as pseudo-labels to train student models.

 All our methods utilize DeepLabv3+ as the core semantic segmentation model \cite{chen2018encoder}.
 We experiment with various encoder initializations to transfer knowledge from the classification task to the segmentation task.
 Our experiments utilize a ResNet encoder architecture \cite{he2016deep}.
 Figure \ref{fig:supervision_levels} shows a visual representation of the different supervision strategies used.
-All training details are available in \appendixref{appendix:training_details}.